adityatripathy0000/SpectrumInternship/README.md

 ## About the Project:

-In this project, I have built a **Student Grade Prediction Machine Learning Model** based on the student’s data and previous marks.
+In this internship, I have built a **Student Grade Prediction Machine Learning Model Project** based on the student’s data and their previous marks.

-I imported different libraries like:
+I imported different machine learning libraries like:

     1. numpy,